bjornBES/GamingCPU_Project/CPU/Architectures/BC116/instructions BC116.md

 # Convert instructions

-- `0x4000`: CBTA:   register, address       `Convertes the register into an ASCII string and puts the result into memory using the address`
+- `0x4000`: CBTA:   register, address       `Convertes the register into an ASCII string and puts the result into memory using the address and the length of the string is in the C register`

 # Memory Operations instructions